Tomentos/JTT_Tutorials/README.md

 git config --global user.email "your.email@address.com"
 ```

+## How Git works
+Git is tracking your code using four different states.
+There is `local`, `staging`, `commit` and `server`.
+These mean the following:

+- Local

+  Local means that the changes made to the code have not yet been tracked by git.
+These changes are only saved on your machine.
+This is also the only stage that will give you a visual indicator in Visual Studio Code, that there are active and untracked changes in your file while editing the code.

+- Staging

+  At the staging point, Git has started to track your changes.
+It has not written them fully into your project yet, but they are saved in Git.
+You have basically marked your changes as *"ready for commiting"*.

+- Commit

+  At this point, the code is *(supposedly)* final, working and officially written into the project.
+You can pretty much go by the name here.
+You have *committed* yourself to this code and can say that it is ready.

+- Server

+  Git is not only here to allow you to track changes.
+It is also used to share your code with others.
+The server state is when your code/project is not only on your computer anymore, but has been sent to other people that can now built on top of your code.

 ## How to set up Git
 The first step is to install the file you just downloaded.
 If you are using the portable version, make sure that the extraction foler is in the `$PATH`.